Herm20/SEVENGINE/README.md

 Use the fixed-size numeric types defined in `types.h`.

 Do not perform raw IO outside of specifically designated engine subsystems.

+We will be maintaining a Linux build, with full intention of this engine supporting cross-platform development.
+Don't break this with platform-specific code.

 ## Setting Up the Project